juancarlospaco/faster-than-csv/README.md

 | csv (map)                     |  `0.37`  |
 | Faster_than_csv               |  `0.10`  |

+- This CSV Lib is ~130 Lines of Code.

 <details>

 - Benchmarks run on Docker from Dockerfile on this repo.